YawManuel/kdx/README.md

-# Drops Wallet
+# KDX Drops Wallet

-Drops wallet is a non-custodial wallet browser extension.
+KDX Drops wallet is a non-custodial wallet browser extension.
 The features I implemented are explained in the challenge.

 - Non-custodial wallet.
 Get a seed phrase and sign transactions from your browser.
 - Activate a savings feature.